iyobo/jollofjs/packages/isvalid/README.md

 ### Object Shortcuts

-Internally the library tests for object shortcuts by examining the absend of the `type` and `custom` keys.
+Internally the library tests for object shortcuts by examining the absent of the `type` and `custom` keys.
 So if you need objects schemas with validators for those keys, then you must use explicitly formatted object schemas - hence the shortcut cannot be used.